MicrosoftDocs/architecture-center/docs/databases/architecture/n-tier-cassandra-content.md

 ### Jumpbox

-Don't allow ssh access from the public Internet to the VMs that run the application workload.
-Instead, all ssh access to these VMs must come through the jumpbox.
+Don't allow SSH access from the public Internet to the VMs that run the application workload.
+Instead, all SSH access to these VMs must come through the jumpbox.
 An administrator logs into the jumpbox, and then logs into the other VM from the jumpbox.
-The jumpbox allows ssh traffic from the Internet, but only from known, safe IP addresses.
+The jumpbox allows SSH traffic from the Internet, but only from known, safe IP addresses.

 The jumpbox has minimal performance requirements, so select a small VM size.
 Create a [public IP address] for the jumpbox.
 Place the jumpbox in the same VNet as the other VMs, but in a separate management subnet.

-To secure the jumpbox, add an NSG rule that allows ssh connections only from a safe set of public IP addresses.
-Configure the NSGs for the other subnets to allow ssh traffic from the management subnet.
+To secure the jumpbox, add an NSG rule that allows SSH connections only from a safe set of public IP addresses.
+Configure the NSGs for the other subnets to allow SSH traffic from the management subnet.

 ## Considerations